German Social Democrat leader Andrea Nahles to step down after EU poll losses | DW | 02.06.2019

 She said she would step down as party leader on Monday and as parliamentary leader on Tuesday.

-The announcement follows her party's poor showing at European parliamentary elections in May, which reduced the SPD to Germany's third-biggest party behind its senior coalition partner the CDU and the environmental Greens.
+The announcement follows her party's poor showing at European parliamentary elections in May, which reduced the SPD to Germany's third-biggest party, behind its senior coalition partner the CDU and the environmentalist Greens.

 Nahles' announcement is a surprise, coming as it does before a vote on her leadership she had called for Tuesday.

-She became leader of the SPD in April 2018 having led the parliamentary party since September 2017.
+She became leader of the SPD in April 2018, having led the party's parliamentary group since September 2017.
 Nahles is the first woman to have headed the party, which has roots going back to 1863, making it the oldest extant party in the German Parliament, the Bundestag.

-Since 2013, the SPD has governed in "grand coalitions" with the conservative bloc formed by Merkel's CDU and the Bavarian Christian Social Union.
+Since 2013, the SPD has governed in "grand coalitions" with the conservative bloc formed by German Chancellor Angela Merkel's CDU and the Bavarian Christian Social Union.

 More to follow.